Crystal River High School: Spirit

 2000-2001: The "Victory Bell" (once located in the high school courtyard and used to celebrate athletic victories) goes missing before the beginning of school in August.
 Although Citrus High School students had relocated the bell many times in the past as a prank, the bell had always been discovered; the bell was found this time at the Citrus football field.
 "C.H.S.
 Rules" was written in the sand next to where the bell had once lived.

 2003-2004: Citrus High School students climbed the fence of Crystal River High School the night before homecoming.
 They were dressed in camouflage, and they were armed with paintball guns.
 Their goal was to paintball the school floats that would be used for the homecoming parade.
 MTV later became aware of the prank, and the Citrus High School students (along with the participation of some Crystal River High School students) reenacted the nights events.
 It was aired on MTV's High School Stories.

-Affiliations

-College of Central Florida allows for students to participate in Dual Enrollment: a program that allows students, though still in high school, to get college credits (some of the classes are currently offered on campus).
-These include ENC1101, ENC 1102, Biology, and Calculus.